 meaning – escape from somewhere

-example – My face has broken out in spots since I tried a new face cream.
+example – Spots have broken out all over my face since I tried a new face cream.

 meaning – divide into smaller parts